Pacific Lutheran University: Campus

 Along with the academic and administration buildings upper campus also houses PLU's art programs.
 The Mary Baker Russell Music Center was built in 1997 and is the home of PLU's Department of Music.
 The acoustically impressive and well-known Lagerquist Concert Hall houses the Gottfried and Mary Fuchs Organ (the largest University-based mechanical action organ on the West Coast) as well as state-of-the-art practice and performance facilities.
 Ingram Hall is home to a communication computer lab, a digital photography/graphic design lab, and studio art classrooms for painting, ceramics, sculpture, photography and printmaking.
 Ingram boasts two galleries: the University Gallery (which houses major shows and exhibitions) and the Wekell Gallery (which generally houses student and class work).
-Eastvold Auditorium, formal called Eastvold Chapel, seats 1100 and is the home of PLU Theatre.
+Eastvold Auditorium, formerly called Eastvold Chapel, seats 1100 and is the home of PLU Theatre.
 Eastvold hosts all main stage productions as well as a range of smaller productions throughout the year.
 In October 2011, PLU Theatre premiered a new addition to its arts department, the Karen H. Phillips Center for the Performing Arts.
 Named after the former Regent, this space is a symbol of the completion of phase one in Eastvold Auditorium's renovations.
 Eastvold is set to reopen with a new performing arts center in the fall of 2013.

-Lower campus is home to many of the university's athletic facilities.
-These include Olson Auditorium, Memorial Gymnasium, Names Fitness Center, and the university swimming pool.
+Lower campus is home to many of the university's athletic facilities including Olson Auditorium, Memorial Gymnasium, Names Fitness Center, and the university swimming pool.
 Also located on lower campus are the Rieke Science Center, Morken Center for Learning and Technology, Martin J. Neeb Building, and the Keck Observatory.
 Additional buildings around the perimeter of campus are also used for University purposes, including offices, the Wang Center for International Studies, East Campus, the Women's Center, the University House and Trinity Lutheran Church.

 Residential life

 PLU requires that all students under 20 years of age or junior status on or before September 1 live on campus or at home with a parent, spouse or child.
 Approximately half of all students enrolled at PLU live on campus.
-There are ten residence halls at PLU, with six located on upper campus and four located on lower campus.

-Every year, the PLU Football team helps move new students into their PLU home.
+There are eight residence halls at PLU.
+There were 10 halls with six located on upper campus and four located on lower campus.
+Every year, the PLU football team helps move new students into their PLU home.